Using Another Service Platform

 tar

-archives provided by Saagie, which include the Saagie product and technologies. -
+archives that are provided by Saagie and that contain the Saagie product and technologies. -

 The Skopeo command line tool installed on your machine.
-For more information, you can refer to the Git repository dedicated to Skopeo.
+For more information, see the Git repository dedicated to Skopeo.

 -